ksoze84/sokore/README.md

 KeyPoints:
 * Keep the React paradigm.
 If you are familiar with class components, you will be familiar with this as well.
 * Work with "Kore" extended classes.
-  * A "kore" have a state and a setState method, write into it all state actions you need.
+  * A "kore" has a state and a setState method; write into it all state actions you need.
 * You define the class, the hook manages the rest.
 * Heavy functions are not instantiated in every render.
 Minimize overhead by avoiding useCallback, useReducer, useMemo, and dependency arrays.
 * Helps to separate logic from render.